bss114/protocols/libraryprep_metagenomic/IlluminaPrep_Individual.md

 **Sample Input Requirements**: All samples must be pure DNA free of contaminants such as organic solvents or wash buffers from extraction.
 It is anticipated that most DNA has been derived from the QIAcube HT Powersoil kit which should not have these issues.
 Samples should be pre-normalized to 5 ng/ul and have at least 15 µL available.
 To normalize the samples, they should be measured by qubit (if yield of samples is <30ng/ul), or Nanodrop (if sample yield is >=30ng/ul). **If using Nanodrop, the 260/230 ratio must be over 1.4.** All DNA should be resuspended in water or Tris-HCl. *Avoid EDTA/TE where possible.*

-## Theory

-This protocol is adapted from Illumina's [DNA Prep protocol](https://support.illumina.com/content/dam/illumina-support/documents/documentation/chemistry_documentation/illumina_prep/illumina-dna-prep-reference-guide-1000000025416-10.pdf), with the main difference that volumes have been scaled down by a factor of 5 in the name of costs.

 ## Materials